tux234/fleet/docs/Contributing/reference/audit-logs.md

 - "software_title": Name of the software.
 - "script_execution_id": ID of the software uninstall script.
 - "status": Status of the software uninstallation.
+- "self_service": Whether the uninstallation was initiated by the end user from the My device UI.

 #### Example